Law School Case Brief

 Omnicare, Inc. v.
 NCS Healthcare, Inc. - 818 A.2d 914 (Del.
 2003)

-One of the circumstances for enhanced judicial scrutiny of a board decision is described in Unocal when a board adopts defensive measures in response to a hostile takeover proposal that the board reasonably determines is a threat to corporate policy and effectiveness.
-This has been applied to the adoption of a stockholder's rights plan, even in the absence of an immediate threat.
+The prior decisions of the Delaware Supreme Court have identified the circumstances where board action must be subjected to enhanced judicial scrutiny before the presumptive protection of the business judgment rule can be invoked.
+One of those circumstances is described in Unocal when a board adopts defensive measures in response to a hostile takeover proposal that the board reasonably determines is a threat to corporate policy and effectiveness.
+A Unocal analysis also has been applied to the adoption of a stockholder's rights plan, even in the absence of an immediate threat.
 Other circumstances requiring enhanced judicial scrutiny give rise to what are known as Revlon duties, such as when the board enters into a merger transaction that will cause a change in corporate control, initiates an active bidding process seeking to sell the corporation, or makes a break up of the corporate entity inevitable.

 Access the full text case